gri-gus/streamdeck-python-sdk/README.md

 });
 ```

-Instead of `"com.ggusev.keyboard.write"` you need to substitute the name of your action.
+Instead of `"com.ggusev.keyboard.write"` you need to substitute the name of your `action`.

 ## Examples

-[LoremFlickr](https://github.com/gri-gus/loremflickr-streamdeck-plugin) - Plugin for installing images from LoremFlickr
+[LoremFlickr](https://github.com/gri-gus/loremflickr-streamdeck-plugin) - Plugin for installing images on a button from
-to button.
+the LoremFlickr site.
 Supports MacOS and Windows.

----